 The Cadillac Mountain trail is perhaps one of the hikes in Acadia national park that allows you to catch the early sunrise, making it a top-line destination for most sunrise lovers.
 You can reach the summit on a hike through the lush pine forest.

 To start the hike, take the Kebo Brook Trail, then turn up a set of stone stairs that will take you to the summit.
-As you ascend, the trees will start to thin out, and you’ll start to catch glimpses of the breathtaking views that await you at the top.
+As you ascend, the trees will start to thin out, and you’ll start to catch glimpses of the views that await you at the top.
 Once you reach the summit, you’ll be rewarded with panoramic views of the park, the coastline, and the surrounding mountains.

 6. Dorr Mountain via the Ladder Trail